sethkor/connect-backup/README.md

 You can restore AWS Connect elements you have previously backed up:

 - [X] Published Call Flows (The AWS API restricts this to published flows only)
-- [ ] Restore Call Flow with a new name, it will not overwrite the current published flow which is handy to minimise production impacts
+- [X] Restore Call Flow with a new name, it will not overwrite the current published flow which is handy to minimise production impacts
 - [ ] Routing Profiles
 - [ ] User Data (except Passwords)
 - [ ] User Hierarchy Groups
 - [ ] User Hierarchy

+If you choose to restore with a new call flow name via `--new` you can only do this once for the new name.
+If you wish to overwrite this new flow with another restore then omit `--new` like a normal overwrite restoration.
+Also, when using `--new` there is a [bug](https://github.com/aws/aws-sdk-go/issues/3584) in the AWS API that insist in at least 1 tag is provided.
+Tags are not supported in the AWS Connect console and are optional in the CLI.
+To get around this any restoration to a new flow will add two tags identifying the restoration date and the url of this tools github repo.
+You will only ever see these tags in a backup or via the AWS Connect CLI.

 ## FAQ
 #### Can I take a backup json and restore it manually via the AWS Connect Console?